AirspaceTechnologies/claude_coder/README.md

 # Now you can run from any directory to use that directory as the project
 claude-code

-# Or specify a different project directory as an argument
-claude-code /path/to/your/project
 ```

 Alternatively, you can still use docker-compose directly: